annaesvensson/yellow-publish/README.md

 `experimental` = extension is still experimental, use at your own risk
 `unmaintained` = extension is no longer maintained, use at your own risk
 `unassembled` = extension is assembled by the internal toolchain
-`available` = extension is available to everyone and [shown on the website](https://datenstrom.se/yellow/extensions/)
+`available` = extension is available to everyone and [shown on the official website](https://datenstrom.se/yellow/extensions/)

 <a id="settings-actions"></a>The following file actions are supported: